matthewlondon/Capstone/README.md

 - Personal Analysis of My Car Theft Incident
 - Incidents per 100 People by ZIP Code
 ```
-May encounter "cannot resolve (library) from source" upon opening the notebook.
-Ensure the kernel is venv.
-When executing "Run All" in the exploration.ipynb file, check Python interpreter to clear warnings.
-If warnings persist, Clear cache and reload window(with venv as kernel) to clear warnings.
-Use Ctrl + Shift + P and select:
-Python: Clear Cache and Reload Window
+May encounter "cannot resolve (library) from source.
+Check if python interpreter is Python or venv(python).
+If not venv(python), attempt to select kernel.
+If no venv(python) is in the drop down, clear cache and reload the window.
+In VSCode, use Ctrl + Shift + p, and search "Python: Clear Cache and Reload Window" then select kernel as venv(python).
 ```

 ### Feature 3: Make 3 matplotlib or seaborn (or another plotting library) visualizations to display your data.